hosua/CPP-Cards/README.md

 # CPP-Cards
 Text-based card game engine in C++

-Currently, I have made a small war game demo as an example of how an implementation using the engine may look.
-You can test it out by compiling ``Examples/wardemo.cpp``, and running the binary.
+You can test and see some basic implementations of the engine by compiling and running ``test.cpp``, and reading through its source code.
+It goes over the function overloading and the use of most of the available functions.

 Most of this information is also commented in the code, so please be sure to check out the comments as well if anything doesn't make sense to you.

-Please be sure to check out the overloaded functions in ``Overloads.h``.
-They do most of the things that are in ``Paint.h`` but are easier to read and write.
+I highly recommend using the overloaded operators shown in ``Overloads.h``.
+They do most of the things that are in ``Paint.h`` but are more intuitive to understand.

 This is currently a work in progress.

-TO DO:
-- Create some examples to show the implementation of the engine
+I plan on implementing a few games using this engine.

 # Cards.h